 A further consideration is the character of serious religious experience as reported by those who have had it.
 Mystical traditions across Islam, Christianity, Judaism, and Hinduism converge on a phenomenology that is markedly different from hallucination or suggestion: the experience tends to be self-authenticating in a way that ordinary experience is not, carries epistemic force that persists long after the experience has ended, and is typically accompanied by moral transformation rather than merely pleasant sensation.

-In the Islamic tradition, the category of kashf — spiritual unveiling — is treated with careful epistemological caution.
+In the Islamic tradition, the category of kashf (spiritual unveiling) is treated with careful epistemological caution.
 It is not taken as self-sufficient evidence for theological conclusions.
-The tradition has always situated such experiences within the framework of revelation, not as replacements for it.
+The tradition has always situated such experiences within the framework of revelation rather than as replacements for it.
 This is epistemically responsible: personal experience, however compelling, requires external criteria against which it can be assessed.

 The symmetry argument

-This is not a counsel of despair.
-It is a reminder that the question of whether any experience tracks reality cannot be settled simply by pointing to the brain processes involved in having the experience.
+The observation is a reminder that the question of whether any experience tracks reality cannot be settled simply by pointing to the brain processes involved in having the experience, rather than a counsel of despair.
 The philosophical question about the reliability of experience is prior to the neuroscientific question about its mechanisms.